Polluxin/SAR/README.md

 ### Client's crash management
 If the coordinator lost connection with a client, it will remove all reader/writer status it may have to any shared object.
 The coordinator will print a message "Client connection lost" if it happens.

+## Coordinator's crash management
+The status of the coordinator's tables is regularly saved in the directory `CoordStates`.
+When the coordinator is launched, it attempts to retrieve previous states.
+Note: A current limitation is that a client will not be automaticly disconnected/informed that the coordinator is down.
+Moreover, it has to retrieve the reference to new coordinator launched using `Registry`.

 ## Tests

 ### Manual tests